AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 I'm going to say that again, because it's really important: to this very day, all computing—including all graphical interaction—is just a variant on this command-and-process model.
 Before Web sites existed, there were [bulletin board systems (BBSs)](https://en.wikipedia.org/wiki/Bulletin_board_system).
 Like today's websites, BBSs were places to socialize and chat.
 Before there were BBSs, there were mainframes.
 Like yesteryear's BBSs, mainframes were places to collaborate on getting work done or just to chat with your cohort.

 In this lab, we turn back the cultural clock to the 1970's and 1980's to experience what the world of computing was like before the Internet as it exists today.
 Our virtual server uses a modern-day operating system inspired by the prevailing UNIX-like operating systems, [GNU/Linux](https://simple.wikipedia.org/wiki/Linux), and it comes equipped with all the contemporary amenities and security features that operating system provides.
-But we will be exploring this machine, and meet the others using it, through the tactile and sensory experience of a 1970's mainframe system.
+But we will be exploring this machine, and meeting the others using it, through the tactile and sensory experience of a 1970's mainframe system.

 If you're ready, let's take our first steps down the rabbit hole.